bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:58:29

-Yep, it's a Rust library that would then be able to wrap the libsecp.
+Yes, it's a Rust library that would then be able to wrap the Libsecp.
 So there's a lot of discussions happening in these different repos and where people are kind of waiting for the right ordering of things.
 Another big one for wallet support, at least on the sending side, is people want to have a PSPT spec.
 So we mentioned that earlier, but we've got a post on DelvingBitcoin where we've been talking through a draft proposal for PSPTs.
-So for me, it's been really exciting to see the enthusiasm where people are just, you know, just excited. ready to jump in and start building.
+So for me, it's been really exciting to see the enthusiasm where people are just, just excited. ready to jump in and start building.
-But then it's also nice to see the tooling mature as well, because.
+But then it's also nice to see the tooling mature as well.
 For this to be widely adopted.
 We want PSBT support.
 We want like clear specs of how to do everything safely.

 Speaker 1: 00:59:11

-Oh yeah.
 Two weeks.
 How many people are using this?
 What, What does the blockchain say?